Caroline Earle White: Marriage

 In 1856 Earle married attorney Richard P. White, a member of one of the most respected Catholic families in Pennsylvania.
 Richard White would later open a firm with Caroline’s brother, under the name Earle and White.
-After a year of study White converted to Catholicism.
+After a year of study, Mrs. White converted to Catholicism.
 She and her husband had one son, Thomas Earle White.

 After her marriage, White had many intellectual and humanitarian pursuits to occupy her time.
 She wrote and published several travel guides, short stories, and novels, including A Holiday in Spain and Norway, Love in the Tropics: A Romance of the South Seas, and An Ocean Mystery.
 Many of her works received critical acclaim.
 After her conversion to Catholicism, she became president of the St. Vincent’s Aid Society, an organization that donated medical services and supplies to poor and orphaned children.
 She also served as chairwoman of the Ladies Auxiliary and the American Catholic Historical Society, and as vice president of the Browning Society, a women’s literary club.
 She was also a supporter of women’s suffrage.

 Involvement in such a wide range of reform movements was not unusual for middle-class women in the 19th century.
 In fact, White firmly believed that one social injustice could lead to another, as evidenced with her involvement with the Women’s Christian Temperance Union.
 In the 1878 annual report for the women’s branch of the Pennsylvania Society for the Prevention of Cruelty to Animals, she stated that much of the cruelty toward animals was due to alcohol.
 She said, “Ought we not then, in our desire to ameliorate the sufferings of our dumb friends, to add our efforts to those who are laboring for a reform in this manner?”
 The WPSPCA built water fountains in cities all over the country to provide men and animals a place to drink besides the local bar.